MikeWise2718/CampSim/readme.md

 - `FrameMan` – Manages frames that can be used for ML computer vision (AI) training

 ### Base Service Level
+- `LinkCloudMan` – manages nodes and links in the scene.
+The oldest code in the collection
 - `DataFileMan` - Manager – manages data sets (csv, json, etc) for the scenarios
--	`LinkMan` – manages nodes and links in the scene
 -	`CoordMap` - manages coordinate system, mainly conversion from latlong to a local coordinate system
 -	`MapMan` - Manages the creation of the map service tiled map and mesh
 -	`UiMan` – Manages the UI

 ## Managees

 Managers manage these “managees”. (“Employees” or “ICs” didn’t really fit…)